magnusgp/LLAR/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
+    ├── autoencoder        <- Source code and relevant folders for the variational autoencoder used in the project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── fsdd           <- Folder containing preprocessed data
+    │   │   └── pixel_values.png <- Pixel value likelihood distribution
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── logs         <- Model checkpoints and training logs
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
+    │   ├── wandb        <- Wandb.ai logfiles used for tracking model training
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   ├── runs         <- Saving folder for model weigths
+    │   │
+    │   ├── output       <- Visualizations and comparisons
+    │   │
+    │   └── source files  <- source files
+    │
+    ├── yamnet             <- Source code and relevant folders for using YAMNet in this project.
+    │   ├── __init__.py    <- Makes src a Python module
+    │   │
+    │   ├── data           <- Folder containing data
+    │   │
+    │   ├── logs         <- Model checkpoints and training logs
+    │   │
+    │   ├── wandb        <- Wandb.ai logfiles used for tracking model training
+    │   │
+    │   ├── runs         <- Saving folder for model weigths
+    │   │
+    │   ├── output       <- Visualizations and comparisons
+    │   │
+    │   └── source files  <- source files
+    │   │
+    ├── information_retrieval  <- Source code for IR scoring and comparison.
+    │   ├── __init__.py    <- Makes src a Python module
+    │   │
+    │   ├── comparison_mcnemar.py <- Source file for McNemar test
+    │   │
+    │   └── information_retrieval.py  <- Source file for all IR scoring
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io